The Limits to Learning a Diffusion Model: Limits to Learning

-\end{proposition} Treating $\beta$ as a constant, we see that the fraction of time until peak by which we can hope to learn the Bass model, ${\bE[t_{k^{\rm CR}}]}/{\bE[t_{k^*}]}$, depends on $p/\beta$.
+\end{proposition} We see that the fraction of time until peak by which we can hope to learn the Bass model, ${\bE[t_{k^{\rm CR}}]}/{\bE[t_{k^*}]}$, depends on $p/\beta$.
 This latter quantity provides a measure of the relative contribution of innovators and imitators to the instantaneous rate of overall adoption.

-What the result above shows is that if adoption is driven largely by imitation (the case for many products that rely on word-of-mouth or network effects, and certainly for information) so that $p/\beta$ is small ($\alpha \geq 1$), we need to wait at least two-thirds of the way until peak to collect enough samples to learn $N$.
+When this quantity is small ($\alpha \geq 1$), we need to wait at least two-thirds of the way until peak to collect enough samples to learn $N$.
+An interpretation of the regime of $\alpha = 1$ is the following.
+If we treat $\beta$ as a constant, then $p = \Theta(1/N)$.
+Since the growth of innovators is approximately $pN$ at the start of the process, this regime implies that the number of innovators in the early stages is a \textit{constant}, which does not depend on $N$.
+Since $N$ is unknown in the early stages, $\alpha=1$ represents the regime where the rate of innovators at the start of the process does not depend on the (unknown) eventual popularity of the product.
+There are also many empirical works that estimate the Bass model parameters for consumer products (e.g., air conditioners, TVs, etc.), which establish that adoption is mainly driven by imitation rather than innovation (e.g., \cite{sultan1990meta,mahajan1995diffusion,lee2014pre}).